CraftAcademy/library-challenge/README.md

 ```
 > load './lib/person.rb'
 ```
-* Step 4: Create a new person instance
+* Step 4: Create a new person instance.
+Two books are loaded into the person's bookshelf.
 ```
 > person = Person.new
 ```
-* Step 5: Create a new library instance
+* Step 5: Create a new library instance.
+Books are loaded into the library.
 ```
 > library = Library.new
 ```